-(2) a commercial enterprise for storing, warehousing, distributing or selling products of agriculture, mining or industry, but, other than as provided in Paragraph (5) or (6) of this subsection, not including any enterprise for sale of goods or commodities at retail or for distribution to the public of electricity, gas, water or telephone or other services commonly classified as public utilities;

-(3) a business in which all or part of the activities of the business involves the supplying of services to the general public or to governmental agencies or to a specific industry or customer, but, other than as provided in Paragraph (5) of this subsection, not including businesses primarily engaged in the sale of goods or commodities at retail;

-(4) an Indian nation, tribe or pueblo or a federally chartered tribal corporation;

-(5) a telecommunications sales enterprise that makes the majority of its sales to persons outside New Mexico;

-(6) a facility for the direct sales by growers of agricultural products, commonly known as farmers' markets;

-(7) a business that is the developer of a metropolitan redevelopment project; and

-(8) a cultural facility; and

-J. "regional government" means any combination of municipalities and counties that enter into a joint powers agreement to provide for economic development projects pursuant to a plan adopted by all parties to the joint powers agreement.
+- (2) a commercial enterprise for storing, warehousing, distributing or selling products of agriculture, mining or industry, but, other than as provided in Paragraph (5), (6) or (9) of this subsection, not including any enterprise for sale of goods or commodities at retail or for distribution to the public of electricity, gas, water or telephone or other services commonly classified as public utilities; - (3) a business, including a restaurant or lodging establishment, in which all or part of the activities of the business involves the supplying of services to the general public or to governmental agencies or to a specific industry or customer, but, other than as provided in Paragraph (5) or (9) of this subsection, not including businesses primarily engaged in the sale of goods or commodities at retail; - (4) an Indian nation, tribe or pueblo or a federally chartered tribal corporation; - (5) a telecommunications sales enterprise that makes the majority of its sales to persons outside New Mexico; - (6) a facility for the direct sales by growers of agricultural products, commonly known as farmers' markets; - (7) a business that is the developer of a metropolitan redevelopment project; - (8) a cultural facility; and - (9) a retail business; - J. "regional government" means any combination of municipalities and counties that enter into a joint powers agreement to provide for economic development projects pursuant to a plan adopted by all parties to the joint powers agreement; and - K. "retail business" means a business that is primarily engaged in the sale of goods or commodities at retail and that is located in a municipality with a population, according to the most recent federal decennial census, of: - (1) ten thousand or less; or - (2) more than ten thousand but less than thirty-five thousand if: - (a) the economic development project is not funded or financed with state government revenues; and - (b) the business created through the project will not directly compete with an existing business that is: 1) in the municipality; and 2) engaged in the sale of the same or similar goods or commodities at retail.

 History: Laws 1993, ch.
 297, § 3; 1998, ch.
 90, § 3; 1999, ch.
 245, § 1; 2000, ch.
 103, § 5; 2007, ch.
-160, § 9.
+160, § 9; 2013, ch.
+201, § 1; 2016, ch.
+14, § 2.